-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.2 Recording All Votes in Council Minutes A local government is only required to record which councillor voted for or against a motion in the minutes of that meeting if a request is made by an elected member at the time of the resolution during the meeting.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.2 Recording All Votes in Council Minutes 3.2 Recording All Votes in Council Minutes A local government is only required to record which councillor voted for or against a motion in the minutes of that meeting if a request is made by an elected member at the time of the resolution during the meeting.
 The existing provision does not mandate transparency.
 To support the transparency of decision-making by councillors, it is proposed that the individual votes cast by all councillors for all council resolutions would be required to be published in the council minutes, and identify those for, against, on leave, absent or who left the chamber.
 Regulations would prescribe how votes are to be consistently minuted.
-3.3 Clearer Guidance for Meeting Items that may be Confidential The Act currently provides broad definitions of what type of matters may be discussed as a confidential item.
+Councillors can already record their vote against a motion.
+3.3 Clearer Guidance for Meeting Items that n nay be Confidential The Act currently provides broad definitions of what type of matters may be discussed as a confidential item.
 There is limited potential for review of issues managed as confidential items under the current legislation.
 Recognising the importance of open and transparent decision-making, it is considered that confidential meetings and confidential meeting items should only be used in limited, specific circumstances.
 It is proposed to make the Act more specific in prescribing items that may be confidential, and items that should remain open to the public.
 Items not prescribed as being confidential could still be held as confidential items only with the prior written consent of the Inspector.
 All confidential items would be required to be audio recorded, with those recordings submitted to the DLGSC.
-No objection.
+There is an understanding of what should be confidential and therefore there is no need for further definitions.
+In the event that meetings are recorded, the part of the meeting dealing with that matter should not be recorded and reliance placed upon the minute of that item of the meeting.
 3.4 Additional Online Registers Local governments are required to provide information to the community through annual reports, council minutes and the publication of information online.
 Consistent online publication of information can substitute for certain material in annual reports.
 It is proposed to require local governments to report specific information in online registers on the local government's website.
 Regulations would prescribe the information to be included.
-The following new registers, each updated quarterly, are proposed: No objection but this is not reducing red tape.
+The following new registers, each updated quarterly, are proposed: Do not support.